 Note 2 – The 8 credits of Unassigned General Education must not exceed the category limits for the A.S. degree.

 GOAL 1: Written and Oral Communication in English

 Students will communicate effectively in both speech and writing.

-1.4.
-Students will write and speak clearly and effectively in formal American English.
+1.1.
+Students will read, write, and/or speak critically in formal American English.

-1.5.
-Students will understand, analyze, and assess nonverbal, cultural, and gender communication in both small group and public communication settings.
+1.3.
+Students will analyze and assess nonverbal, cultural, and gender communication in both small group and public communication settings.

 Students will use appropriate mathematical and statistical concepts and operations to interpret data and to solve problems.

-2.1 Students will develop graphical, numerical, analytical and verbal models to describe quantitative relationships that exist in the world and communicate these concepts effectively.
+2.1.
+Students will use the precise language of mathematics to develop graphical, numerical, analytical and verbal models describing quantitative relationships that exist in the world.

 Students will use the scientific method of inquiry, through the acquisition of scientific knowledge.